top of page

 That's why our dedicated team of doctors personalises acne treatments specifically for you, taking into account your microbiome health and acne condition.

-Acne Treatment Stages:
+Acne Treatment Options:

 In any acne treatment plan, laser treatments play a pivotal role.
 Lasers effectively focus on the P. acnes bacteria responsible for causing acne breakouts on the skin.
 Moreover, lasers can be personalized to the acne condition of each individual by setting different wavelengths to target the excess blood vessels around inflamed areas, including scars and pigmentation left behind post-acne healing.